nebari-dev/nebari-docs/docs/docs/explanations/advanced-custom-settings.md

 ### JupyterLab

-Nebari supports two main configuration options for JupyterLab:
+Nebari supports a number of configuration options for JupyterLab:

 - `jupyterlab.idle_culler` - This is used to configure the idle culler for JupyterLab.
 See [idle culling](/docs/how-tos/idle-culling) for more information.